relliky/Tais_Home_Assistant_Config/python_templates/README.md

 37. Move generated entity ID collection for unavailable-device sensors into its own module.
 38. Move Lovelace entity-card type inference into its own module.
+39. Move simple Lovelace entity-card builders into the entity-card module.

 Recommended next steps: